gihanf/grocery-organiser/README.md

 [x] Remove the hardcoding of preferred products in java [ ] Flesh out all services for remaining stores, UDAYA, IGA [ ] Create an integration test to make sure the context loads correctly.
 E.g. delete a property from application.property (prod) and context will fail to start.
+[ ] How to write tests that check something was logged

 [ ] OCR to read handwritten text.
     - Google docs?